New examples of $2$-nondegenerate real hypersurfaces in $\mathbb{C}^N$ with arbitrary nilpotent symbols: Introduction

 This theorem is proved in Section \ref{Proof of main theorem}, following necessary preliminaries introduced in Section \ref{Preliminaries}.
 In Section \ref{Linking and extending defining forms}, we established a useful generalization of Theorem \ref{main theorem}, namely Theorem \ref{second main theorem}, formulated in terms of two constructions of hypersurfaces that we introduce and term \emph{linkings} and \emph{extensions}.
 In Section \ref{Uniqueness of the defining equation formula} we classify, up to holomorphic changes of variables, all solutions for $S$ such that \eqref{FGF} defines a uniformly $2$-nondegenerate hypersurface with a rank $1$ Levi kernel.
 We show, in particular, that all such solutions yield hypersurface structures equivalent to ones described by Theorem \ref{second main theorem}.
 The aforementioned solution with $S_{j,k}=1$ for all $(j,k)$ turns out to be the most fundamental solution among these, however, because any of the other solutions can be constructed from lower-dimensional hypersurfaces of the form in \eqref{main formula} through a combination of the linking and extension constructions introduced in Section \ref{Linking and extending defining forms}.

 Consequently, we refer to the hypersurface in \eqref{FGF} with $S_{j,k}=1$ for all $(j,k)$ as the \emph{indecomposable model} in $\mathbb{C}^{n+1}$.
-The indecomposable models' CR structures are equivalent to left-invariant structures on nilpotent Lie groups.
+The indecomposable model's CR structure is equivalent to a left-invariant structure on a nilpotent Lie group.
 We show this in Section \ref{Left-invariant structures on Lie groups} and describe their symmetry algebras in Theorem \ref{modelalgebra} and Remark \ref{modelalgebra remark}.
 The lowest dimension in which these indecomposable models are defined is $\mathbb{C}^4$, and the model in $\mathbb{C}^4$ has been studied in several contexts, including \cite[Section 6]{belweighted}, \cite[Section 5, Example 1 with $n=3$]{labovskii1997dimensions}, \cite[Theorem 2]{mozey2000}, \cite[formula (1.7) with $n=3$]{porter2021absolute}, and \cite[column 4 in Table 11]{santi2020homogeneous}.
 Although they are in many respects natural generalizations of the well known model in $\mathbb{C}^4$, to the authors' knowledge, the higher-dimensional indecomposable models have not been studied before.

-The next result (Theorem \ref{Holomorphic classification theorem} with Corollary \ref{Holomorphic classification corollary}) obtained is the following classification of {smooth} structures in Theorem \ref{main theorem} (note, in the theorem and corollary's statement we let $M_f$ denote the hypersurface of the form in \eqref{main formula} corresponding to the function $f$), but we defer its proof to the final section of this paper. \begin{theorem} For all $n>4$, the hypersurfaces $M_f$ and $M_{f^*}$ in $\mathbb{C}^{n+1}$ corresponding to two {smooth} functions $f$ and $f^*$ with $f(0)=f^*(0)=0$ are equivalent at the origin if and only if the fourth derivatives satisfy
+From now on we consider the $C^\infty$ smooth CR structures described by Theorem \ref{main theorem}.
+The next result obtained is the following classification of these structures.
+We present its proof in Section \ref{Holomorphic classification}. \begin{theorem} For all $n>4$, the hypersurfaces $M_f$ and $M_{f^*}$ in $\mathbb{C}^{n+1}$ corresponding to two {smooth} functions $f$ and $f^*$ with $f(0)=f^*(0)=0$ are equivalent as smooth CR structures at the origin if and only if the fourth order derivatives satisfy

 for some constants $c_1,c_2$ and all $x$ sufficiently near the origin. \end{theorem}

 We shall note at this point that since the Levi form of each hypersurface \eqref{main formula} has two eigenvalues of different sign, any smooth CR-diffeomorphisms of such hypersurfaces are actually biholomorphisms (see, e.g., \cite{ber}) and hence all notions of CR equivalence simply coincide in our case.